AdaptiveMotorControlLab/CellSeg3D/_sources/res/welcome.rst.txt

 Introduction
 ===================

-Welcome to napari-cellseg-annotator !
+Welcome to napari-cellseg-3d !
 --------------------------------------------

 Here you will find instructions on how to use the program.
-If the installation was successful, you'll see the napari-cellseg-annotator plugin in the Plugins section of napari.
+If the installation was successful, you'll see the napari-cellseg-3d plugin in the Plugins section of napari.

 This plugin is intended for the review of labeled cell volumes [#]_ from mice whole-brain samples